XRPLF/xrpl-dev-portal/content/tutorials/build-apps/build-a-desktop-wallet-in-javascript.md

 This example shows how to do Inter Process Communication (IPC) in Electron.
 Technically, JavaScript has no true parallel processes or threading because it follows a single-threaded event-driven paradigm.
 Nonetheless Electron provides us with two IPC modules called `ipcMain` and `ipcRenderer`.
 We can roughly equate `ipcMain` to a backend process and `ipcRenderer` to a frontend process when we think in terms of client-server applications.
 It works as follows:

-1. We started by creating a function that enables the frontend to subscribe to backend events via the ContextBridge (in `view/preload.js`)
+1. We started by creating a function that enables the frontend to subscribe to backend events via the `ContextBridge` (`onUpdateLedgerIndex` in `view/preload.js`)
 2. Then we make the function available by putting it in a preloader script to ensure it is loaded and can be used by the frontend.
 3. On the frontend, we can then use that function to attach a callback that handles frontend updates when the event is dispatched.
 We could do this in the console, in a `<script>` tag in the frontend or in our case in a separate file.
 4. Lastly, we dispatch the event from the main logic in `index.js`via `appWindow.webContents.send('update-ledger-index', value)`.